What is probability?

-Likley: This has more chance of happening than it does of not happening (Example: Picking a constonantout of the alphabet at random)
+Likely: This has more chance of happening than it does of not happening; example - picking a consonant from the alphabet at random.

-Very Likely: This will probably happen but might not.
-(Example: You using your phone today before you go to bed)
+Very likely: This will probably happen but might not; example - using your phone today before you go to bed.

 When do I use words to describe probability?

-Most probability is described using a number so you should only use words if the question says to.
+Most probability is described using a number, so you should only use words if the question specifically asks you to.